 show file bootflash:nxos.9.3.10.bin md5sum

-The output must exactly match the MD5 hash provided by Cisco.
+The output must exactly match the MD5 hash from the Cisco download portal.

-Once all checks are completed, start the upgrade:
+Once all checks are complete, start the upgrade:

 install all nxos bootflash:nxos.9.3.10.bin

-- The switch automatically saves the current configuration.
+- The switch automatically saves the current configuration before installation.

-- You will be asked to confirm before reboot.
+- You will be prompted for confirmation before the reboot.

-- After confirmation, the system reboots and the upgrade begins.
+- After confirmation, the device reboots and the upgrade begins.

-Upgrade duration varies depending on the hardware model and image size.
+Upgrade duration varies depending on the device model and software size.

-If the upgrade fails or the device does not boot:
+If the installation fails or the device does not boot:

 set ip 10.10.10.2 255.255.255.0